mrjimath/jekyll-now/about.md

 permalink: /about/
 ---

-I currently teach at Oakland Technical High School in Oakland, CA. I'm new to blogging and am still toying around with this site to make it something I really love.
-Bear with me!
+I currently teach at Oakland Tech HS in Oakland, CA. This blog has no agenda or theme right now.
+Let's see what happens.

 ### If you want to talk with me privately: